santiagosayshey/DigiBrain/Content/Projects/Factorio/Hive Mind Planet/Part 2 - Early Gameplay.md

 ## Resource Collection

-Upon defeating straggler ants, their carcasses can be broken down into three essential components:
+Upon defeating straggler ants, their carcasses can be recycled into three essential components:

 |Component|Description|Recycling Output|
 |---|---|---|